About

 • Work is presented in their sketch books and across our school environment and art gallery.

 Assessment is integrated into everyday Art teaching to ensure that all teachers have an in-depth knowledge of their children’s prior learning and this is used to inform their next steps.
-Teachers are encouraged to utilise Plan Bee schemes of work and resources to enhance their skills and enable them to confidently deliver the formal elements of Art and Design skills.

 Our teachers encourage the children to be reflective and give them opportunities to discuss their learning and how they can improve moving forward.
-We encourage children to consider how their artwork affects those that experience it.
+We encourage children to consider how their artwork affects those who experience it.
 This encourages children to understand the power that Art has and how they may use this to create change in their environment and the world beyond.

 Impact

 All of our children understand that being an artist does not mean having the ability to create technically perfect pieces of visual art but, instead, they will know that they have the ability to find inspiration from the world around them, they will be able to use their thoughts and opinions to build on their own ideas and that this range of skills is what makes them creative.
-Children see their achievements celebrated and displayed throughout the environment and on social media.
+Children are proud to see their achievements celebrated and displayed throughout the environment and on social media.
 They develop an artistic and cultural awareness from Early Years, which in turn, supports their imagination and creativity.
 As these skills develop, our planning ensures that children in every area of our school are presented with challenging opportunities, through the arts, to develop their ability to organise their thoughts, analyse and interpret artists work as well as to experiment, invent and produce design of their own.

 Children from our school are able to express themselves effectively and have the confidence and tools necessary to pursue their passions.
 Every child has been taught the skills needed to use Art in a variety of ways and should continue to be inspired by the Arts.
 Every child leaves our school with the ability to talk about a wide range of influential artists, art movements and styles alongside the ability to experiment and express their own ideas through various art forms.
 They are able to apply critical thinking skills that they have developed in everything that they do.